NiceNode/synthesize-events/README.md

 Manually set redis values with `redis-cli` and `set <key> <value>` command

-With node and npm installed, run
+With node and npm installed, to index yesterday UTC time, run `npm install` then `npm run watchIndex` (careful this will re-run on any file save)

-`npm install` then `npm run watchIndex` (careful this will re-run on any file save)
+Run this on a specific day with `npm run watchIndex -- --day '2024-01-30'` NOTE!: Indexing for a specific day, relies on the previous day's index.
+So if you want accurate "monthly active nodes" counts and indexing, then index a months worth of days first before doing a specific day.

 # Redis keys